FifeCIC/EvolveWP.ClientJourney/README.md

 ## 📖 Overview

 **EvolveWP Client Journey** streamlines the end-to-end client lifecycle directly within WordPress.
-Designed originally to power the *Fife Driving Instructors Portal*, it handles everything from the initial signup form and package selection to automated user role provisioning and ongoing account management.
+Designed originally to run *FifeCIC - Community Interest Company*, it handles everything from the initial signup form and package selection to automated user role provisioning and ongoing account management.

 It bridges the gap between a standard contact form and a full-blown SaaS platform, allowing you to treat WordPress users as "Clients" with specific lifecycles, statuses, and service tiers.

 ---

-## ✨ Key Features
+## ✨ Coming Key Features

 ✅ **Automated Onboarding** - Create seamless multi-step signup flows that register users and gather data.
 ✅ **Package Management** - Define subscription tiers (e.g., Free, Premium, Enterprise) and assign them to users.